textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 * Used to create different site structures, to a certain degree
 * Shared with the community, so others can benefit from your savvy design sense.

+And that’s it for the big picture.
 Now we descend the ladder and get closer to the action!
 Everything from here on is framed in context of a fresh (out-of-the-box) install of the software, but the principles are the same whether your installation is brand new or an old workhorse that’s up to date.
 As long as you’re using the [latest release](https://textpattern.com/start) of the software, at least, it will make sense.
 Any exceptions to this rule are made clear in context of instructions.

 ## New themes

 Multiple options are available for creating a new theme via the [Themes](https://docs.textpattern.com/administration/themes-panel) panel.
 You can:

-* Create a new theme directly via the **New theme** form
+* Create a new theme directly via the **New theme** editor
 * Duplicate a theme via the **With selected** controls
-* Duplicate a theme via the **Edit theme** form.
+* Duplicate a theme via the **Edit theme** editor.

-All the approaches accomplish the same thing, which is establish a new theme to start working on.
-The approaches also use the same functionality, but just in different order and contexts (e.g. the **New theme** form and **Edit theme** form are the same, but accessed differently).
+All the approaches accomplish the same thing: establish a new theme to start working on.
+The approaches also use the same functionality, but just in different order and contexts (e.g. the **New theme** editor and **Edit theme** editor are the same thing, but accessed differently).

 Let’s look at each one in default system context.

-### Create via the ‘New theme’ form
+### Create via the ‘New theme’ editor

-Creating a theme via the **New theme** form is the most called-out way to get started by evidence of the prominent button bearing the same label right at top of the Themes panel.
+Creating a theme via the **New theme** editor is the most called-out way to get started by evidence of the prominent button bearing the same label right at top of the Themes panel.

 ![Click New theme button](https://docs.textpattern.com/img/click-new-theme-button.png)

-The **New theme** button opens the associated form.
-The form is composed of six metadata fields, the first two of which are required:
+The **New theme** button opens the associated editor, which is simply a regular web form with six fields, the first two of which are required:

 * Theme name (required)
 * Theme title (required)